Summaries

 Non-technical summary

 Empirical studies often aim to get a sense of how a factor causes another.
 For instance, one may want to evaluate the impact of a professional training program on wages.
 Such effects are often challenging to estimate.
 A simple difference between the wages of people who participated or not in the program may not reflect the actual wage increase brought by the program; people who took part in the program might have earned higher wages even if they had not received the training.
 To measure the actual magnitude of the effect of the program, researchers use a particular set of methods.
-These methods while convincing may be imprecise.
+These methods, while convincing, may be imprecise.
 They can produce a rather wide range of plausible magnitudes for the effect of the program.
-If one could reproduce the analysis many times, on average, they would get to the true effect of this training program.
+If one could reproduce the analysis many times, on average, one would get to the true effect of this training program.
 Yet, for cost reasons, analyses are often only carried out once.
-The lack of precision of the methods means that a particular study can produce results that are quite far away from the true effect.
+The lack of precision of the methods means that a particular study can produce results that are quite far from the true effect.

 The set of methods mentioned above enables to convincingly measure how a factor causes another.
 However, in this paper, I show that these methods are also more subject to the publication issue described above.
 In some cases, they may be more likely than conventional methods to produce effect sizes that are too large.
 I demonstrate that there is a trade-off between measuring an actual causal impact and exaggerating effect sizes as a result of the publication problem discussed above.

-A Twitter summary
+A social network summary

-Tweet 1/N
+Post 1/N

-Tweet 2/N
+Post 2/N

-Tweet 3/N
+Post 3/N

-Tweet 4/N
+Post 4/N

 RDD discards variation by only considering observations within the bandwidth.
 It decreases the effective sample size.